 You must be at least 15 years and 6 months old and have completed the classroom component of the driver education course.

-If you are age 19 or older, you are not legally required to take the in-car/behind the wheel component.
-However, you may wish to take such a course to prepare for the DMV road skills test.
+If you are age 18 or older, you are not legally required to take the in-car/behind-the-wheel component.
+However, you may take a state-approved driver education course to waive the 60-day learner’s permit and DMV road skills test requirements.

 Best Time to Take Course